July 5th 2018

 Party food and drink

 The busier I am, the more important it is to stick to my morning wellness routine, which includes exercise and getting out in the fresh air.
-I exercise every day, it keeps me grounded, energised and feeling good about myself and what I have going on.
-Lately, I’ve increased my sessions from 45 minutes every day to one hour in the mornings and often something in the evening – I love to go for a walk after dinner.
-I love boxing with Albert, my trainer, and often I'll get some girlfriends together and train (and chat).
-I try to get it done early in the morning (8am), so I've got time for all the other fun things planned.
-It also starts the day right.
+I exercise most days, it keeps me grounded, energised and feeling good about myself and what I have going on.
+Lately, I’ve increased my sessions from 45 minutes every day to one hour in the mornings and often something in the evening – I love to go to yoga or for a walk after dinner.

-My nutritional doctor Simone Laubscher gave me some wonderful advice once for holiday season.
-She tells all her patients you can have four days where you can eat whatever you like.
-I choose Christmas Day, Boxing Day, New Year’s Eve and New Year’s Day where I am relaxed about what I eat and then once those days are over I go back to normal.
-It’s a great concept because it stops that inevitable landslide of indulging that can take you to the end of January.
-If I do feel I’ve overindulged for the rest of the month, I might replace one meal a day with a protein shake with fresh almond milk and a banana or chia seeds soaked in almond milk.
+My nutritional doctor, Simone Laubscher, gave me some wonderful advice once for the holiday season.
+If you have a hard time over the holidays, she tells her patients to have four days where they can eat whatever they like.
+I’m pretty balanced around food but on Christmas Day, Boxing Day, New Year’s Eve and New Year’s Day, I am even more relaxed about what I eat and then once those days are over I go back to my normal.
+It’s a great concept because it stops that often inevitable landslide of sugar indulging that can take me to the end of January.
 This way, the holiday meals don't start overtaking my metabolism.
-I’ll then tend to do a plant-based detox week towards the end of January to really kick-start the New Year.
+I’ll then tend to do a raw plant-based detox week towards the end of January to really kick-start the New Year.

 When everyone is reaching for chocolate…

 I prefer quality organic 80 per cent cacao chocolate.
-However, part of my planning process for the holidays is to pre-make some healthy treats – our Nourishing Chocolate Protein Powder makes a great base ingredient in chia puddings and raw ice cream.
-We have recently launched a kids chocolate protein too so the whole family can now enjoy it.
+However, part of my planning process for the holidays is to pre-make some healthy treats – our Nourishing Plant Protein, £48 makes a great base ingredient in chia puddings, smoothie bowls and raw ice cream.

 The Christmas traditions I really look forward to

-I love decorating the tree with the kids, all five.
-We've collected ornaments from around the world and each of the kids has their favorites.
-While decorating, we often reminisce about where we found them or which ones the kids loved as children.
-My favourites are the funny ones such as a koala on skis or a New York taxi cab; we have wooden soldiers, like puppets, from England and beautiful globes with pictures of the kids when they were babies.
-I also still love preparing the Santa sacks (even though we have two nearly 19-year-olds, a 16-year-old and two nearly 14s) they each have one with their names on them and they've had them since they were small.
+I love decorating the tree with the kids.
+We've collected ornaments from around the world and each of the boys has their favourites.
+While decorating, we often reminisce about where we found them or which ones they loved as children.
+My favourites are the funny ones such as a koala on skis or a sparkly New York taxi cab; we have wooden soldiers, like puppets, from England and beautiful globes with pictures of the boys when they were babies.
+I also still love preparing the Santa sacks.
+They have one with their name on it and they've had them since they were small.
 Santa puts them at the end of the bed on Christmas Eve for when they wake up on Christmas morning.
-On Christmas Day, we are usually in the snow, so we have a cozy breakfast - pancakes, eggs, panettone - then a lighter lunch and a big Christmas night party with all the family and friends.

 How I stay sane amid the family madness